seanho00/boast-of-weakness/slides.md

 </div>

 >>>
-1. Priding yourself on your good judgment
+1. Proud of own judgment
-2. Endure, accept, fail to censure: inaction
+2. Endure, fail to censure: inaction
   + Jam4:16-17, boast in arrogance; does not do the right
-3. Delight in this acceptance
+3. Delight
   + See doctrinal liberality as a virtue
   + Everyone has a voice
 * (img: Buddha, 1st c.
 AD, Tokyo National Museum)